 - All quizzes will be online. - There will be three, non-cumulative reading comprehension quizzes in this course based on the readings, outlines, videos and other materials reviewed, including map questions.
 All quizzes will be online, and each one is worth 6.67% of the final grade in our course.
-The total value of the exams is 20% of the course final grade. - In addition to these (3) quizzes, students will have the opportunity to take an Optional Quiz on the last day of the term.
+The total value of the exams is 20% of the course final grade. - In addition to these (3) quizzes, students will have the opportunity to take an Optional Quiz on Friday, December 1, from 12:01 AM and until 10:00 PM (closing time).
 This quiz will replace the lowest grade earned in the first three quizzes, unless you earn a lower grade (dropped), and will include all the material covered in the course (cumulative). - Students will be allowed to take the quizzes two times during the testing period, and only the best grade earned will be used to calculate your final grade in our course.
-IF YOUR
+IF

-SCHEDULE PROHIBITS YOU FROM BEING AVAILABLE DURING THESE TIMES, then unfortunately you probably should not take this class.
+YOUR SCHEDULE PROHIBITS YOU FROM BEING AVAILABLE DURING THESE TIMES, then unfortunately you probably should not take this class.